 - Removing the valve cover

 Make sure to check for any premature damages.
-Keep safe the small parts in a box or a drawer so that you do not lose them.
+Keep the small parts in a box or a drawer so that you do not lose them.

+Step 3.
 Inflate The Tire Tube

 Now that you have successfully unpacked it, it’s time to fill up your new tire tube with air.
 For this purpose, you can use a bike pump or a tire inflator, whatever suits you best.
-It is important to inflate the tire tube to avoid any damage which may be caused by bending, pinching, or while you are twisting the tube to fix it.
+It is important to inflate the tire tube to avoid any damage that may be caused by bending, pinching, or while you are twisting the tube to fix it.
 Also, it will be much easier to install the new tire tube if you have already inflated it.

+Step 4.
 Examine The Tire